 Aged care services in Australia are funded by governments (federal, state, territory and local governments), non-government organisations (charities, religious and community groups), and personal contributions from those receiving care.
 Governments subsidise the cost of care and recipients contribute through fees and payments.

-‘Government spending’ referred to in this section combines that of the Australian Government and state and territory governments.
-Around 95% of spending comes from the Australian Government.
-The data have been sourced from the Report on government services (SCRGSP 2017).
+Government spending referred to in this section combines that of the Australian Government and state and territory governments.
+Around 98% of spending comes from the Australian Government.
+The data have been sourced from the Report on government services (RoGS 2020).

-Government spending on aged care services has increased each year since 2011–12, as is seen in the graph below.
+- Government spending on aged care services has increased each year since 2013–14, as is seen in the graph below.